 Open shelving is almost a prerequisite small apartment idea and serves as the perfect place to display your objet and vignettes, but also makes an ideal spot to store books and other necessities.

-Make the most of every inch of space with wall-to-wall shelving for small apartment living room ideas, or utilize shelving for apartment office ideas, where you can store files in chic holders or racks alongside vases, baskets and books and up your home office organization game.
+Make the most of every inch of space with wall-to-wall shelving for small apartment living room ideas, or utilize shelving for an apartment office, where you can store files in chic holders or racks alongside vases, baskets and books and up your home office organization game.

 Ruth Doherty is a lifestyle journalist based in London.
 An experienced freelance digital writer and editor, she is known for covering everything from travel and interiors to fashion and beauty.
 She regularly contributes to Livingetc, Ideal Home and Homes & Gardens, as well as titles like Prima and Red.
 Outside of work, her biggest loves are endless cups of tea, almond croissants, shopping for clothes she doesn’t need, and booking holidays she does.